Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Experiments

 Given the multimodal nature of the outputs in our task, evaluation necessitates assessment of both texts and visualizations.
-To accomplish this, we convert the visualizations generated into base64 encoding, and prompt a Multimodal LLM to conduct head-to-head comparisons of two reports with the format of OpenAI messages\footnote{\url{https://platform.openai.com/docs/api-reference/images}}.
-Specifically, we utilized GPT-4.1~\cite{gpt41} as the evaluator in all automatic evaluation experiments.
-Since report generation constitutes an open-ended, objective task, reference-based metrics typically fail to align with human-perceived standards~\cite{g-eval}.
+To accomplish this, we conducted both report-level and chart-level evaluation to comprehensively assess the quality of all reports.
+For automatic report evaluation, we task the evaluator (i.e., GPT-4.1) with pairwise comparison of reports, generated from the save topic with both methods.
+Since report generation constitutes an open-ended, subjective task, reference-based metrics typically fail to align with human-perceived standards~\cite{g-eval}.
 Therefore, we established a comprehensive criteria incorporating both texts and visualizations in reports, which primarily consists of five metrics:

 \textbf{Informativeness and Depth.} Evaluates whether the report delivers comprehensive, substantive and thorough information through both texts and accompany visualizations.

 \textbf{Coherence and Organization.} Evaluates whether the report is well-organized, and whether the visualizations connect meaningfully to the text. \looseness=-1